HazyResearch/deepdive/doc/calibration.md

 # Calibration

 One of the most important aspects of DeepDive is its iterative workflow.
-After having performed [probabilistic inference](inference.md) using DeepDive, it is crucial to evaluate the results and act on the feedback that the system provides to improve the accuracy.
+After performing [probabilistic inference](inference.md) using DeepDive, it is crucial to evaluate the results and act on the feedback that the system provides to improve the accuracy.
 DeepDive produces *calibration plots* to help the user with this task.

 ## Defining a holdout set